Usamaraoo/Bol/README.md

 ```

 ## Functionality
+Chat with other users,
-Follow other user write post like and comments
+Follow  write post like and comments
 search user
 get notifications